Academic and Residential Complex

 SCB is designing the Academic and Residential Complex, a new mixed-use building at the University of Illinois at Chicago.
 Designed with a “nod to Netsch,” the original architect of the campus, the building’s façade and interiors echo the geometric movement expressed in Netsch’s infamous “field theory” and distinctive architecture.

 LEED Gold Target

-Developed through a Public-Private-Partnership (P3), the building is composed of a 52,000-square-foot, two-story academic classroom building, and 131,000-square-foot, 10-story undergraduate residence hall.
-The residential tower includes 554 beds in semi-suite and suite-style units.
+Developed through a Public-Private-Partnership (P3), the building is composed of a 54,000-square-foot, two-story academic classroom building, and 131,000-square-foot, 10-story undergraduate residence hall.
+The residential tower includes 554 beds in traditional and semi-suite units.
 Also included are two faculty-in-residence apartments.
 Shared amenities include study and social lounges on each floor, a fitness center, laundry rooms, and a ground floor cafe.
 The top floor features a sky lounge with commanding views of downtown Chicago, perfect for residential life programming and quiet study.
 Sixthriver Architects provided interior design services for the residence hall.

 The academic classroom building has large tiered collaborative classrooms arranged in a turn-to-team configuration, two 72-seat active learning classrooms, and two 32-seat flexible classrooms.
 Break-out spaces are provided throughout the building to encourage collaboration amongst students and help foster faculty-student interactions.